genevaers/Community/tsc/README.md

 # TSC Materials for GenevaERS

+The Technical Steering Committee is the highest governing body for the GenevaERS project.
 This directory contains the meeting notes, process documentations, and other materials related to this project.

+Below is the initial checklist for starting up the GenevaERS project.

 ## Project Intake checklist